snoozleEmily/shop_shop_manager/README.md

 ## What is it about?

 Do you have an analitical eye?
-You better or else you will ot win.
+You better or else you will not win.
 Avoid bankruptcy, balancing your budget, negotiating deals, capitalizing on trades, and handling various items and clients by managing a shop in a fantasy world!
 Trade with other merchants to build your fortune in a dynamic economy.

 ## Gameplay